pixeltris/TwitchAdSolutions/other-solutions.md

   - Twitch detects this and may display a purple screen every 10-15 mins asking the user to remove ad blockers.
 - https://github.com/Nerixyz/ttv-tools
   - Notifies Twitch that ads were watched and then reloads the player.
-  - Can replace ad segments with a customm video (instead of ad skipping).
+  - Can replace ad segments with a custom video (instead of ad skipping).
   - Can keep stream at lowest latency (speeds up stream if too far behind).
 - https://github.com/LeonHeidelbach/ttv_adEraser
   - Modifies DOM to switch between the `embed` player when there's ads.
 May display purple screen if both ads and purple screen show at the same time?